cassidybargell/election_analytics/posts/final_prediction.md

 The final weighted ensemble is:

 ##### **Predicted Incumbent Vote Share** = (*pwt* * Poll-Model) + (*ewt* * Unemploy-Model) + (*dwt* * Demographic-Model) + (*cwt* * COVID-Model)

+Where *pwt*, *ewt*, *dwt*, and *cwt* are weights assigned to each model.
+The heavier a model is weighted, the more influence it has over the final prediction produced by the model.

+Below is the distribution of coefficients for each state included in the final ensemble.
+A coefficient of zero suggests there is not a strong relationship between the independent variable (polls, unemployment, demographics and COVID-19) and incumbent vote share.

+Positive coefficients suggest a positive relationship between independent variable and predicted voteshare, and the opposite is true for negative coefficients.
+The slight skew of distributions is noteworthy.
+For example, the small lean of the polling coefficients to the left but not past a coefficient of 1.
+This depicts that in some states a historical 1 percent increase in polls translates to slightly less than a 1 percent increase in actual voteshare.

+The outlier in demographic coefficients is West Virginia, a solidly red state.
+This is because the white population in West Virginia has steadily declined since 1992, from ~96% to ~94%, while the state has become increasingly Republican.
+This is not overly informative about the demographic inindependent variable, but rather reflects the rapid increase in vote share the the Republican party experienced in West Virginia; from recieving ~42% in 1992, to ~72% in 2016.

 ![](../figures/10_31_hist_coef.png)